 Many instructors want to provide their students experience working in large software projects.
-How better than with an open source project that is supported by an active professional community where all of the artifacts are publicly accessible?
+How better than with a free and open source software (FOSS) project that is supported by an active professional community where all of the artifacts are publicly accessible?
 Involving students directly within an active open source project reaps benefits including:

 - Real-world development experience